Barbara Ciurej & Lindsay Lochman

 spacer

-Images from Natural History, 16 x 20 inch cynotype impressions over digital prints, 2011
+Images from Natural History, 16 x 20 inch cynotype impressions over digital prints, installation at the Portrait Society, January 2013.

 VIEW IMAGES>